 Consequently, washing coal that does not need to travel far is a complex issue.
 A policy or regulatory framework that requires internalisation of externalities (such as emissions) would help promote the use of cleaner coal, with positive impacts on plant efficiencies, emissions and the environment.

-This article, by Carlos Fernández Alvarez, appears in the latest issue of IEA Energy: The Journal of the International Energy Agency.
-The IEA produces IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
-Click here to read the new and earlier issues of IEA Energy.
-The next issue will be published in the third quarter: click here to send a request a free subscription.
-Carlos Fernández Alvarez, who joined the IEA in 2010 with more than 20 years of experience in the energy sector, is the lead author of the Medium-Term Coal Market Report.
-Order last year’s edition here, and watch for the new report late this year.
+This article originally appeared in IEA Energy: The Journal of the International Energy Agency.
+Through the end of 2014, the IEA regularly produced IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
+Click here to view issues of IEA Energy.
+Carlos Fernández Alvarez, the author of this article, joined the IEA in 2010 with more than 20 years of experience in the energy sector.
+He is also the lead author of the annual IEA publication Medium-Term Coal Market Report.

 Browse IEA news by topic: